 Original source of updateexternal link opens in a new window

-Presentation of obesity may range from asymptomatic to presentation complicated by multiple comorbidities, including cancer, CAD, diabetes, hypertension, gout, obstructive sleep apnoea, and osteoarthritis.
+Presentation of obesity may range from asymptomatic to presentation complicated by multiple comorbidities, including cancer, coronary artery disease, diabetes, hypertension, gout, obstructive sleep apnoea, and osteoarthritis.

-The definitive test for the diagnosis of obesity remains the BMI (obesity is defined as a BMI ≥30 kg/m^2).
+The definitive test for the diagnosis of obesity remains the body mass index (BMI; obesity is defined as a BMI ≥30 kg/m²).